redmix-run/redmix/docs/docs/graphql.md

 You can use health checks to determine if a server is available and ready to start serving traffic.
 For example, services like [Pingdom](https://www.pingdom.com) use health checks to determine server uptime and will notify you if it becomes unavailable.

-Redmix's GraphQL server provides a health check endpoint at `/graphql/health` as part of its GraphQL handler.
+Cedar's GraphQL server provides a health check endpoint at `/graphql/health` as part of its GraphQL handler.
 If the server is healthy and can accept requests, the response will contain the following headers:

 ```